WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

 We can’t use the
 [SRI’s integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
-for this purpose, because SRI’s integrity can be used only for verifying the integrity of the content body.
+for this purpose, because SRI’s integrity only covers the content body and not any of the headers.
 So if the UA use the SRI’s integrity value in allowed-alt-sxg link header, we can use the subresource signed exchanges to track the users by changing content-type and detecting the image loading failure.